 1. Use a "library" link to access a resource.
 This is required for the Books24x7 ITPro ebooks system.

 2. b.
-To explore database options by subject, follow links "Guides to Research" to "Subject Guides".
+To explore database options by subject, use tab "Guides", selecting option "Subject Guides".
 E&T program subject guides are linked under "Engineering & Technology".
-Access your program guide and then use either the upper red "articles" tab for article databases or upper red "books" tab for IUCAT or individual ebook resource links.
+Access your program subject guide and browse guide pages to see resources for finding articles, books, etc.

 3. Library links have proxy code to "authenticate"; log in to IU pop-up window.

 2. Run browser software through IUanyWare.
 Access resources via an Internet search or the library website.